Government of South Korea: Executive branch

 The executive branch is headed by the president.
 The president is elected directly by the people, and is the only elected member of the national executive.
 The president serves for one five-year term; additional terms are not permitted.
 The President serves a fixed term regardless of the confidence of the National Assembly.
-However, the President may be impeached by the National Assembly if he or she violates the Constitution or the law, and this provision also applies to the Prime Minister, Ministers, heads of executive ministries, Justices of the Constitutional Court, judges, members of the National Election Commission, the Chairperson and members of the Board of Audit and Inspection, and other public officials as prescribed by law.
+However, the President may be impeached by the National Assembly for violating the Constitution or the law, and this provision also applies to the Prime Minister, Ministers, heads of executive ministries, Justices of the Constitutional Court, judges, members of the National Election Commission, the Chairperson and members of the Board of Audit and Inspection, and other public officials as prescribed by law.
 Once the National Assembly votes in favor of the impeachment the Constitutional Court should either confirm or reject the impeachment resolution, once again reflecting the system of checks and balances between the three branches of the government.

 The president is head of state, head of government and commander-in-chief of the South Korean armed forces.
 The president is vested with the power to declare war, and can also propose legislation to the National Assembly.
 The president can also declare a state of emergency or martial law, subject to the Assembly's subsequent approval.
 Under the principle of separation of powers, the President may exercise the right to veto a bill as a means of checking the legislature.
 However, if the National Assembly passes the bill again with the attendance of a majority of its members and the approval of two-thirds of those present, the bill becomes law.
 The current Constitution does not grant the President the power to dissolve the National Assembly.
 This safeguard reflects the experience of authoritarian governments under the First, Third, and Fourth Republics.
 In particular, during the Fourth Republic, the power to dissolve the National Assembly was explicitly granted to the president for the first time in the nation’s constitutional history.
 On October 17, 1972, President Park Chung-hee issued a “Special Declaration” announcing the Yushin (“Revitalizing Reform”), through which he dissolved the National Assembly and suspended the Constitution.

 The Yushin Constitution formally adopted a presidential system.
 However, by granting the president the authority to dissolve the National Assembly—an authority not normally found in presidential systems—it introduced certain elements of a parliamentary system.
 This provision allowed the president to exercise considerable control over the legislature, expanding the power of the executive branch.